Michael Eriksson

 Side-note:

 For these and related reasons, simply letting a bright child skip one or several years is a potentially dangerous solution, replacing one set of problems with another (but, with luck, lesser) set—a careful, individual decision should be made.
-A further complication is that, from a knowledge POV, skipping early years is better; yet, it may not always be clear at that time who is a good candidate (consider different development rates and pre-school education)—I, myself, was a bit slow in learning to read (lower third of the class?, despite being the second oldest), but once I got the taste for it, I blew past the rest of the class, reading (not truly understanding, however) works by Dostoyevsky, Zola, and Strindberg as a pre-teen.
-(My sister, in contrast, learned to read somewhat earlier, but went through school with sub-average grades, and did not complete her high-school diploma until her late twenties...
-Admittedly, this could relate more to external circumstances than actual ability.)
+A further complication is that, from a knowledge POV, skipping early years is better; yet, it might not always be clear at that time who is a good candidate (consider different development rates and pre-school education)—I, myself, was a bit slow in learning to read (lower third of the class?, despite being the second oldest), but once I got the taste for it, I blew past the rest of the class, reading (not truly understanding, however) works by Dostoyevsky, Zola, and Strindberg as a pre-teen.
+(My sister, in contrast, learned to read somewhat earlier, but went through school with sub-average grades, did not complete high school, and only earned the approximate Swedish equivalent of a GED in her late twenties.
+Admittedly, this could relate more to external circumstances than to actual ability.)

-A common topic of debate is how to prioritize limited resources (the gifted vs. the dull vs. the average).
+A common problem is how to prioritize limited resources (the gifted vs. the dull vs. the average).
 This is a complex question with no good answer (unless the limit on resources can be lifted).
-Two points worthy of consideration, however: Firstly, if a dull student is over-educated this will bring him (and society) little benefit, and may well seem an unnecessary intrusion to him.
-Secondly, money spent on the gifted has a much higher probability of re-paying it self: They make the best (not to be confused with “most successful”) software developers, managers, engineers, scientists, authors, painters, actors, ...
+Two points worthy of consideration, however: Firstly, if a dull student is over-educated, this will bring him (and society) little benefit, and might well seem an unnecessary intrusion to him.
+Secondly, money spent on the gifted has a much higher probability of re-paying it self: They make the best (not to be confused with e.g. “most promoted” or “most lauded”) software developers, managers, engineers, scientists, ...
 Getting them into the right positions with the right knowledge and the right motivation is something that will benefit society.

 Women and intellect/grades

-The not entirely uncommon misconception that women would be superior to men in many intellectual regards could be based in a mistaken believe that abilities are some sort of see-saw: If men are physically superior then, ipso facto, women must be intellectually superior.
-In contrast, both my own experiences and large amounts of statistics I have seen on the subject, indicate that men are intellectually superior.
+The not entirely uncommon misconception that women would be superior to men in many intellectual regards could be based on a mistaken belief that abilities are some sort of see-saw: If men are physically superior then, ipso facto, women must be intellectually superior.
+In contrast, both my own experiences and the large amounts of statistics I have seen on the subject, indicate that men are intellectually superior.

 Side-note: